Mastitis is the word no breastfeeding mother wants to hear.

 Non-infective mastitis is when the inflammation is caused by stress on the breast tissue, such as blocked ducts.

 If left long enough without immediate management it can lead to infective mastitis, where breast infection sets in within the breast tissue and causes inflammation.

 Symptoms of mastitis can appear in one or both breasts, and can occur at any stage during a mother’s breastfeeding journey.
 Research shows it tends to appear after the milk has come in, during the first few weeks after birth.

-Signs and symptoms of mastitis usually come on quite suddenly.
-If you have mastitis, you may feel/see:
+Signs and symptoms of breast infections usually come on quite suddenly.
+If you have a blocked milk duct, you might feel, or see:

 - That the lump is warm to touch

 - A patch of redness on the overlying skin

 - Intense pain in the affected area, especially when your let-down reflex occurs

 - Very tired and run-down